techenthusiast167/METAHARVEST/README.md

 - Copy and paste in the script and press
 **Ctrl + 0, Enter, Ctrl + X** to exit

-- Create a `urls.txt` file containing one URL per line.
+- Create a `urls.txt` file containing one URL per line using nano.
 You can include as many URLs as needed

       https://example.com
       https://another-site.org